 Mindfulness to Cultivate Compassion

-Generally, mindfulness is paying attention to the present moment while accepting it as simply what is.
-A more specific practice that helps develop mindfulness is the cultivation of compassion.
+Generally, mindfulness means paying attention to the present moment while accepting it as simply what is.
+Cultivating compassion is a more specific practice that supports you in developing overall mindfulness.
 The reason for this is, compassion helps us progress in our ability to be non-judgmental.
 When we judge ourselves and others, we’re not engaging in compassion.
 Instead, we’re looking at flaws and placing blame of some sort.

-Compassion, at its core, is the awareness of suffering in the world – both our own and that of others.
+Compassion is, at its core, the awareness of suffering in the world – both our own and that of others.
 It’s knowing and accepting that we’re all flawed.
 We’re all struggling in one way or another.
-When we see this, we feel a tenderness toward ourselves and others that overrides our instinct to judge.
+And when we see this, we feel a tenderness toward ourselves and others that overrides our instinct to judge.

 Moving Beyond Judgment